-Sometime between 6 and 10 weeks of pregnancy you will likely have your first prenatal appointment.
-You may be feeling anxious, excited, or just plain curious.
+Some time between six and ten weeks of pregnancy you will likely have your first prenatal appointment.
+You may be feeling anxious, excited, or just plain curious about what to expect.
 Your initial appointment is quite often the lengthiest appointment of your pregnancy.
-What should you expect?
 What questions will your doctor or midwife have for you?
 What questions should you have for him or her?
-Hopefully in the proceeding paragraphs we will dispel any concerns you might have and prepare you for your first prenatal appointment.
+This guide will hopefully dispel any concerns you might have and prepare you for your first prenatal appointment.

 Before you arrive at your appointment, check with your insurance provider to verify coverage and patient responsibility.
-You should bring your insurance card and any insurance information with you to your first appointment.
+You should bring your insurance card and any relevant or necessary insurance information with you to your first appointment.

-You will also be asked about your diet, any smoking or alcohol use, and be provided resources if you need help quitting.
+You will also be asked about your diet and whether you have any smoking or alcohol use history.
+You will also be provided resources if you need help quitting any substances.

-Your doctor will order lab work as well.
-Depending on your doctor's office, you will either have blood drawn right in the office or sent to an outside lab or hospital to have it drawn.
-The blood work will check for blood type, rule out any sexually transmitted diseases, check for anemia and infection, and screen for certain antibodies such as antibodies for Rubella.
+Your doctor will order lab work as well during your first appointment.
+Depending on your doctor's office, you will either have blood drawn right in the office or you will be sent to an outside lab or hospital to have it drawn.
+The blood work will check for blood type, rule out any sexually transmitted diseases, check for anemia and infection, and screen for certain antibodies, such as antibodies for Rubella.
 Your doctor may also ask you if you'd like an HIV test as well.

-You will also need to give a urine sample.
+You will also need to provide a urine sample.
 Pregnancy will likely be confirmed with a urine sample.
-Your urine will also be checked for protein and glucose.
-Plan to give a urine sample at every appointment.
+Your urine will also be checked for protein and glucose levels.
+As a good rule of thumb, you should plan to give a urine sample at every appointment.

 Your Due Date and Office Protocol